 Our Sponsors

-We would like to thank our sponsors and some individuals who made this voyage so special.
+We want to thank our sponsors and some individuals who made this voyage so special.

 - MBE Peter Harrison: Seabirds (The New Identification Guide) Apex Expeditions